verana-labs/verana-docs/docs/use/industry-use-cases/20-hotel-management.md

 Today, nearly all hotel reservations happen through **brokering platforms** like **Booking.com**, **Expedia**, **Agoda**, or **Airbnb**.
 These intermediaries have achieved near-monopoly power, **capturing a huge share of hotel revenues** and indirectly **raising room costs for users**.

-Paradoxically, while users believe they’re saving money, they actually pay more — since hotels must increase their prices to cover broker fees.
+Paradoxically, while users believe they’re saving money, they actually pay more, since hotels must increase their prices to cover broker fees.

 👉 **If a hotel isn’t listed on broker platforms, it effectively doesn’t exist in the market.**